¨I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.¨

 Venturers read a lot of books and magazines, often to plan their next adventure.

-Pioneers, who make up about 17% of the population, share a lot in common with pure Venturers.
+Pioneers, who make up about 17% of the population, share a lot with pure Venturers.
 They enjoy discovering hidden places and trying out new experiences.
 Like Venturers, Pioneers also enjoy physical activity while traveling, though they seldom take extreme adventure vacations.

 They are, however, more likely than Venturers to (1) plan their journeys and (2) return to a place that seemed interesting (though usually, they prefer to try someplace new).